 The Mainsbridge School is to be relocated to the northern portion of the Warwick Farm Public School, Lawrence Hargrave Road, Warwick Farm NSW 2170.
 Refer to Figure 1 and 2 of the Figures section of this report for site location, site boundaries and proposed construction area.
-Results of environmental assessments conducted by Environmental Investigation Services (EIS) in November 2017 identified lead and asbestos (bonded and friable) within the proposed development zone report ref: E29918KPrpt2\rev1 EIS 2017.
+Results of environmental assessments conducted by Environmental Investigation Services (EIS) in November 2017 identified lead and asbestos (bonded and friable) within the proposed development zone report ref: E29918KPrpt2_rev1 EIS 2017.
 Additional assessment of surface soils within the investigation area identified delineated the presence of lead in surface soils ref: E29918kPrpt3 EIS 2017.
-A remediation action plan is in development for the site the site, the initial report was prepared by EIS ref: E29918KPropt-RAP Rev1 EIS 2018.
+A remediation action plan (RAP) has been developed for the site the site, prepared by EIS ref: E29918KPropt-RAP Rev1 EIS 2018.
+A RAP Addendum has been completed by EIS confirming remediation and validation requirements ref: E29918KPrpt - RAPADD Warwick Farm.